 In the last 10+ years, the Trust has;

-- Supported over 250 scholars from 25 countries; putting patients at the heart of activity and helping to build capacity in HIV in resource-limited settings – 82% of scholarships to date have been awarded to sub-Saharan recipients.
+- Supported over 250 scholars from more than 25 countries; putting patients at the heart of activity and helping to build capacity in HIV in resource-limited settings – 82% of scholarships to date have been awarded to sub-Saharan recipients.

 - Built capacity across the spectrum of HIV management – 35% of scholarships awarded are in clinical studies/pharmacology and therapeutics, 42% laboratory sciences, and 23% in population sciences.